jeremy-w/ayadn/README.md

     - Website: "http://ayadn-app.net"
     - Callback URL: leave it like it is

 then in `App settings` click on `Generate a user token for yourself`.
-Copy the code it gives you back, it's your unique authetification token for using AyaDN.
+Copy the code it gives you back, it's your unique authentication token for using AyaDN.

 - In any text editor, open the file `token.rb` and paste the token between the ticks: